swiftlang/swift-evolution/proposals/nnnn-actors.md

 error: actor-isolated property 'lastUpdateDate' can not be referenced by non-isolated closure
 ```

-The specific rule determining whether a closure within an actor-isolated function is itself actor-isolated checks two properties:
+The specific rule determining whether a closure captures an `isolated` parameter as actor-isolated checks two properties:
 * If the closure is `@concurrent` or is nested within a `@concurrent` closure or local function, it is non-isolated, or
 * If the closure is `@escaping` or is nested within an `@escaping` closure or a local function, it is non-isolated.